Biology Department

 In-Person

 Modular course helping students prepare for careers and programs that follow graduation.
 Various optional activities help in choosing a career, gaining admission to graduate or professional programs, getting involved in research, and developing transferable professional skills.
 Honours students are guided in choosing a supervisor and preparing for thesis work.
-Required for all biology advanced major and honours students in their third year.
+Required for all biology honours students in their third year.
 Recommended but not required for major students in their third year.
 No credit.

 Cell Biology